3zpnix/WriteOn/README.md

-(⁠≧⁠▽⁠≦⁠) DevLog is down below 👇🏻 I post there some sneak peaks about some *delicious* features for the app that hadn't been released yet.
+(⁠≧⁠▽⁠≦⁠) DevLog is down below 👇🏻 I also post there some sneak peaks about some *delicious* features for the app that hadn't been released yet.

 <div align="center">